Chilledheart/yass/BUILDING.md

 Notes: please make sure you have [LLVM][llvm-win64] (17.0 or above).

-5. Run `x64 Native Tools Command Prompt for VS 2019 (or 2022)` in Start Menu.
+5. Compile the program with Release configuration.

-6. Compile the program with Release configuration.
+Run `x64 Native Tools Command Prompt for VS 2019 (or 2022)` in Start Menu:
 ```
 git clone https://github.com/Chilledheart/yass
 cd yass